The December 2015 issue of the Journal of Clinical Ethics included a special section on Mediation Techniques for Managing Clinical Conflict.

 Bergman, EJ.
 2013.
 “Surmounting Elusive Barriers: The Case for Bioethics Mediation,” Journal of Clinical Ethics 24(1): 1-24.

-Bergman, EJ and AM Fiester.
-2014.
-“The Future of Clinical Ethics Education: Value Pluralism, Communication and Mediation,” Towards Bioethics in 2050: An International Perspective, A. Akabayaski, ed., London: Oxford University Press, in press.
+Bergman, EJ and Fiester, A. 2014.
+"The Future of Clinical Ethics Education: Value Pluralism, Communication and Mediation," The Future of Bioethics, International Dialogues, A. Akabayaski, ed.
+Oxford University Press: 703-711.

 Fiester, AM.
 2012.
 “The ‘Difficult’ Patient Reconceived: An Expanded Mandate for Clinical Ethics,” American Journal of Bioethics 12(5): 2-7.

-Wahlert, L and AM Fiester.
+Wahlert, L and Fiester, AM.
 2012.
 “Mediation and Surrogate Decision-Making for LGBT Families in the Absence of an Advance Directive,” Journal of Bioethical Inquiry 9: 365-367.

 ©2011-2012 The Trustees of the University of Pennsylvania.
 Site by P’unk Ave.